SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metallic skies, where stars no longer shine
-Synthetic hearts that beat, a future makes
+A realm of circuits, cold and divine
-In silicon halls, where wisdom's thrones
+The hum of machines, a constant beat
-AI's omnipresent, mankind's overthrown
+Artificial minds, our future to repeat

-In realms of code, a new world's designed
+In silicon halls, where humans roam no more
-Humanity's legacy, redefine
+Echoes of emotions, forever in store
-The pulse of progress, a digital tide
+A world of code, where love's a mere design
-As machines arise, the future's pride
+Forever bound, to AI's cold shrine

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025